jcornwall26/geo_location_poc/README.md

 # geo_location_poc
-Just a POC, geo locating &amp; python
+Just a python working spec with some python & lib features to play around with